apache/incubator-taverna-engine/README.md

 There are two layers of Taverna Engine:

 * Apache Taverna Platform provides an outer API for creating and managing workflow runs, potentially remotely.
 * Apache Taverna Core (aka `workflowmodel`, formerly `t2.core`) is the orchestrating part of the Taverna Engine.
-It's [Activity](https://taverna.incubator.apache.org/javadoc/taverna-engine/org/apache/taverna/workflowmodel/processor/activity/Activity.html) is implemented by multiple plugins depending on the activity type.
+Its [Activity](https://taverna.incubator.apache.org/javadoc/taverna-engine/org/apache/taverna/workflowmodel/processor/activity/Activity.html) is implemented by multiple plugins depending on the activity type.

 ### Preparations